ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="bt-install-manually"></a><br/><br/><br/>

-## How to Install the Latest SRS Stack on Baota
+## How to Install the Latest SRS Stack in aaPanel

 Sometimes the version in the Baota store is older, and you can manually install the Baota plugin to install the latest plugin.